localstack-samples/sample-appsync-graphql-api/README.md

 curl -H "Content-Type: application/json" -H "x-api-key: $api_key" -d '{"query":"query {getPostsDDB{id}}"}' $APPSYNC_URL/$api_id
 ```

-We can now perform a scan operation on the DynamoDB table which will include a entry with `id123` as the `id`:
+We can now perform a scan operation on the DynamoDB table which will include an entry with `id123` as the `id`:

 ```sh
 awslocal dynamodb scan --table-name table1